datanav/docs/configuration-systems-rest.rst

        ``since_support`` as been set to ``true`` in the source.
 See the ``since_property_name`` and ``since_property_location`` configuration properties as well.
 Note that this property can be defined in the :ref:`REST source <rest_source>` and :ref:`REST transform <rest_transform>` configuration as well.
 It will be ignored by the :ref:`REST sink <rest_sink>`.
-The configuration in pipes will take precendence if both are defined.
+The configuration in pipes will take precedence if both are defined.
      -
      -